gonza18lopez/habbplus-frontend/README.md

 # HabbPlus

-Design for a client.
+Design for a client.\n
-Created with Vue.js intended to consume a Rest API, also created by me in Laravel 8.
+Created with Vue.js intended to consume a Rest API, also created by me in Laravel 8.\n The idea of the project is to implement Vuex to store authenticated user data, in the next few days.

 ## Project setup
 ```